Increase knowledge regarding assessment and treatment of acute pain with an introduction to neuropathic pain.

 The ALERT (Acute Life Threatening Events Recognition and Treatment) Course is a multidisciplinary course focusing on the recognition and management of the acutely unwell or deteriorating patient.

-This two day face-to-face workshop is for allied health professionals in physical health planning to become supervisors.
-The workshop provides an introduction to the 3DHB professional supervision policy and processes as well as tools and resources to support you to become an effective supervisor *Pre-requisite: Supervisee eLearning (available via KoAwateaLEARN and Connect Me).
+This 2-day face-to-face workshop is for allied health professionals planning to become supervisors.
+The workshop provides an introduction to the 3DHB professional supervision policy and processes as well as tools and resources to support you to become an effective supervisor.
+Please note there is a separate supervision course for 3DHB MHAIDS staff.

-This face-to-face workshop aims to provide participants starting CASP (and their managers) a clear understanding of the CASP process.
+This face-to-face workshop aims to provide participants starting CASP (and their managers) with a clear understanding of the CASP process.
 The workshop also supports CASP objective writing and includes practical activities and resources.
-Pre-requisite: objective setting and portfolio development eLearning (available via KoAwateaLEARN and Connect Me).

-How to find us: 2nd Floor, East Wing, Clock Tower Building, Hutt Hospital.
+How to find the Clinical Training Unit - 2nd Floor, East Wing, Clock Tower Building, Hutt Hospital

-The course runs over two days, spanning two consecutive fortnights This course will increase your confidence in delivering diabetes care.
-It is taught by a variety of speakers and coordinated by the Specialist Diabetes Nursing Service at Hutt Valley DHB.
+This course will increase your confidence in delivering diabetes care.
+It is taught by a variety of speakers and co-ordinated by the Specialist Diabetes Nursing Service at Hutt Valley DHB.
 It is relevant for nurses and allied health professionals working with people with diabetes – primary care, hospital or community based.

 Giving an overview of diabetes for Care Givers, Community Mental Health Workers, Health Care Assistants, anyone working with, caring for or supporting people living in the community with Diabetes.

 The aim of this study day is to provide orientation to the health care assistants.
-The course covers and wide variety of topics and has expert speakers from the respective fields.
+The course covers a wide variety of topics and has expert speakers from the respective fields.

-How to find us: 1st Floor, Clock Tower Building, Hutt Hospital
+How to find the Learning Centre - 1st Floor, Clock Tower Building, Hutt Hospital

 Details of our various sessions aimed at new staff to the DHB: Powhiri, Welcome & DHB Overview; Nurses, Anaesthetic Techs & Midwives Orientation; Foundation Training Day; House Surgeon Orientation and Registrar Orientation.